oilandsugar/ritual-dust/content/folklore/way-of-life.md

 ### Focus on commitments, dreams and goals instead of tasks

 I have a natural tendency to rationalize, organize and do, which serves me in a lot of ways but can also become a trap.
 Creating expectations for myself to accomplish a detailed series of tasks in a day to take care of my mind and body is overwhelming and easy to procrastinate away from.
 It can also feel like work or chores really quickly.
 Instead I found that writing down and memorizing simple commitments is a lot lighter on the mind, leaves less room for self-disappointment and criticism and allow me to come up with ways that are more healthy to apply these commitments.

-> “Listen to me, your body is not a temple.
-Temples can be destroyed and desecrated.
-Your body is a forest—thick canopies of maple trees and sweet scented wildflowers sprouting in the underwood.
-You will grow back, over and over, no matter how badly you are devastated.”
-**― Beau Taplin**

 Readings